Here’s my ultimate guide to the best things to do in Cairo – from an expat who’s been exploring the city for a decade.

 This grandiose 14th-century mosque is a stunning example of Mamluk architecture – and it’s one of Cairo’s most beautiful mosques.
 It’s filled with intricate stonework, massive vaulted chambers and geometric patterns.

-Built from enormous blocks of stone, its walls reach 38 metres and symbolised the might of Mamluk rule.
+Built from enormous blocks of stone, its walls reach 38 metres and symbolized the might of Mamluk rule.
 Not even the Black Plague could stop the massive construction project as craftsmen from across the empire took part in the costly undertaking.

 Today, the Mosque of Sultan Hassan dominates the square.
 Its intricate architecture is a pleasure to explore – and you’ll always find something new with every visit.